ResearchComputing/Documentation/docs/compute/rclone.md

 Windows systems can set up scheduled tasks to run rclone automatically.

-* WINDOWS: Windows host users, if you do not have WSL2 installed use taskschd.msc (Task Scheduler) as Admin and run Action=>Create Basic Task
+**Windows:** Windows host users, if you do not have WSL2 installed use taskschd.msc (Task Scheduler) as Admin and run Action=>Create Basic Task